General context and relevance of §9 EEG

 including PV installation with peak power above 2 kW

-For such systems, the operator (homeowner) must ensure that the grid feed-in is limited to 60% of the PV installation's peak power (PV module capacity), unless an SMGW + Steuerbox is installed and successfully tested for this household.
+For systems that meet both criteria, §9 EEG is automatically enabled and cannot be disabled.
+The operator (homeowner) must ensure that the grid feed-in is limited to 60% of the PV installation's peak power (PV module capacity), unless an SMGW + Steuerbox is installed and successfully tested for this household.

 §9 EEG configuration instructions by inverter